-All programming assignments have a specific due date and time.
-Submissions will be accepted for up to one week after the deadline with a 50% penalty.
-The programming assignment will be graded and returned as normal, but the grade will be recorded as half of what was earned.
+All assignments have a specific due date and time.
+Submissions will be accepted up to one day after the deadline with a 50% penalty.
+The assignment will be graded and returned as normal, but the grade will be recorded as half of what was earned.
 For example, an on-time submission might receive a grade of 90 points.
-The same programming assignment submitted after the deadline would receive 45 points (90\0.5).
+The same assignment submitted after the deadline would receive 45 points (90×0.5).

-Students who miss scheduled lab assignments or exams will not, as a matter of course, be able to make up those lab assignments or exams.
-If there is a legitimate reason why a student will not be able to complete a lab assignment on time or not be present for an exam, then they should contact the instructor beforehand.
-Under extreme circumstances, as decided on a case-by-case basis by the instructor, students may be allowed to make up lab assignments or exams without first informing the instructor.
+Students who miss scheduled exams will not, as a matter of course, be able to make up those exams.
+If there is a legitimate reason why a student will not be able to complete an assignment on time or not be present for an exam, then they should contact the instructor beforehand.
+Under extreme circumstances, as decided on a case-by-case basis by the instructor, students may be allowed to make up assignments or exams without first informing the instructor.